 The program residence requirement is satisfied either by completing 8 or more graduate credits in two consecutive semesters, exclusive of summer sessions, or by completing 6 or more graduate credits in each of three consecutive semesters, exclusive of summer sessions.

-Each student in the program must take and pass a Qualifying Examination to demonstrate that the student is qualified for doctoral-level work.
-The Qualifying Examination is a written exam and is structured in two parts: Part 1 and Part 2.
+Each student in the program must take and pass a Qualifying Examination (QE) to demonstrate that the student is qualified for doctoral-level work.
+The Qualifying Examination is a written open-book exam.
 The examination is offered twice a year during the regular academic year.
 The content of the examination varies among the major areas of the PhD in Engineering program.

-Students entering with only a bachelor’s degree or with a master’s degree in an area unrelated to their major area may take the Qualifying Examination for the first time after earning 12 credits of graduate work at UWM and must successfully pass the exam before earning 30 credits of graduate work at UWM.
+Students entering with only a bachelor’s degree or with a master’s degree in an area unrelated to their major area may take the Qualifying Examination for the first time after earning 18 credits of graduate work at UWM and must successfully pass the exam before earning 30 credits of graduate work at UWM.
+Students admitted to the Ph.D. program after completion of an appropriate Master's degree must take the QE by the 3rd Semester.

 A student who fails the qualifying exam twice is subject to dismissal from the PhD in Engineering program.
 A student may appeal the failure and dismissal within 30 days of being notified of the failure.
 If the student does not appeal or the appeal is not granted, the College will recommend to the Graduate School that the student be dismissed.
 A student who is dismissed from the PhD in Engineering program because of failing the qualifying exam may not be enrolled in the PhD in Engineering program for a complete calendar year.
 This does not preclude the student from being enrolled in any other degree program offered by the University.
 A student who wishes to re-enroll in the program after a calendar year has passed must apply as any other student would, including payment of fees.
 A student readmitted after having failed the qualifying exam twice must take the qualifying exam in the first semester of matriculation and this will count as the student’s first attempt at the exam.
 The student may appeal this requirement prior to the first scheduled day of classes.
 If the student fails the qualifying exam on this first attempt, the student is permitted the customary second attempt as described above.
 All appeals must be in writing and directed to the CEAS Associate Dean for Academic Affairs.